 By doing smaller insulating renovations, you can improve energy consumption and you’ll definitely make a difference.
 But to get to Passive House standards, you really have to either rip out the outside or the inside of the house.

 Improving Your Own Home’s Energy Usage

-Homeowners can still take some lessons from passive house construction, even if they can’t afford a huge renovation.
+Homeowners can still take some lessons from passive house construction and learn how to afford a huge renovation.
 Learn how important it is to have house visualization before construction.
 According to a popular spray foam insulation contractor in Houston notes, over 1/3 of Americans’ energy bills goes towards heating their homes.
 Something as simple as sealing cracks around doors and windows can make a big difference in the amount of electricity or gas you’re using to keep your home warm.
 Seeking a Canadian residence?
 HomesEh provides unmatched listings tailored just for you.
 Many power companies provide cheap or even free home energy audits to help determine where you need additional sealing and insulation installation.
 There are a number of inexpensive things you can do to improve your home’s efficiency.
 If you’re looking for an all-in-one HVAC system, a ground source heat pump (gshp) is actually a quality purchase.